buy-to-let investor

 HMOs homes buy-to-let high yields

-Higher yields: HMOs have the potential to offer the owner higher yields than a traditional rental property, with research from the National Landlords Association (NLA) showing that average returns for HMOs are higher than for non-HMOs.
-This is because each room is normally rented out individually to either a single person or a couple, rather than charging a price for the whole property.
+Higher yields: HMOs have the potential to generate stronger yields for property investors than a traditional rental home being let to one household.
+This is because each room in an HMO is normally rented out individually to either a single person or a couple, rather than charging a price for the whole property, and this can bring in a higher level of rent overall.

-Less impact from voids: Because of the nature of an HMO, where rooms in a house are rented out individually, you are less likely to face significant void periods where you have no rental income.
+Less impact from voids: For the same reason, you are less likely to face significant void periods where you have no rental income.
 If one tenant leaves, the other tenants continue to pay rent until a replacement is found.
 Void periods are something all landlords must factor in when calculating their costs, but the risk is offset in an HMO.

-In the unlikely but unfortunate event that you have a tenant who refuses to pay, you will still be able have the income from the rest of the HMO to minimise the effects.
+In the unlikely but unfortunate event that you have a tenant who refuses to pay, you will still receive the income from the rest of the HMO to minimise the impact.

 Important considerations